 Globally, the construction sector has increased its annual productivity by a negligible 1% in the last two decades, compared to 2.8% of the increase in world GDP and 3.6% in the manufacturing sector.

-One of these technologies is the Building Information Modeling (BIM) system, which has been gaining ground in developed countries, clearly impacting the profitability of investments in the sector, but at the same time creating new challenges to accelerate its use.
+One of these technologies is the Building Information Modeling (BIM) system.
+It has been gaining ground in developed countries, clearly impacting the profitability of investments in the sector.
+At the same time, however, creating new challenges to accelerate its use.

 In this case, the blockchain technology could be the ideal solution and offer new foundations to BIM, as blockchain will: